Stellar Market Capitalization Achieves $2.16 Billion (XLM)

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

 Stellar uses the hashing algorithm.
-It launched on July 31st, 2014.
-Stellar’s total supply is 50,001,787,309 coins and its circulating supply is 26,901,614,266 coins.
-Stellar’s official website is www.stellar.org.
+It was first traded on July 31st, 2014.
+Stellar’s total supply is 50,001,787,309 coins and its circulating supply is 26,901,613,375 coins.
+The official website for Stellar is www.stellar.org.
 The Reddit community for Stellar is https://reddit.com/r/stellar and the currency’s Github account can be viewed here.
+The official message board for Stellar is stellarcommunity.org.
 Stellar’s official Twitter account is @stellarorg and its Facebook page is accessible here.
-The official message board for Stellar is stellarcommunity.org.

 Buying and Selling Stellar

-It is usually not possible to buy alternative cryptocurrencies such as Stellar directly using US dollars.
-Investors seeking to trade Stellar should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, GDAX or Changelly.
+It is usually not presently possible to buy alternative cryptocurrencies such as Stellar directly using U.S. dollars.
+Investors seeking to trade Stellar should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Changelly or Gemini.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy Stellar using one of the aforementioned exchanges.

 Receive News & Updates for Stellar Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Stellar and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.